aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

 - for every [Terminal Data](./structures.md#terminal-data) in the output Structured Data, a Terminal Data MUST exist with the same [canonical path](./header.md#canonical-path) in the [input Structured Data](#structured-data).
   Put plainly, the output Structured Data does not add any extra Structured Data during decryption.

+The output MUST also include a [Parsed Header](#parsed-header) that contains data that was serialized into the header included in the output Structured Data.

 #### Terminal Data Decryption